My self love journey was painful, and almost cost my life. But by sharing it, I hope I can help others

 My final turning point was probably when I reached my lowest weight: 45.8kg (99 lbs).
 It’s terrifyingly low for a woman who stands 180 cm tall (5’11).
 I actually got scared when I saw that number.
-I felt so ridiculous about myself and very sorry for the people who loved and cared about me – and who were worried sick about my behaviour.
+It felt so ridiculous, and I was very sorry for the people who loved and cared about me.
+And who were worried sick about my behaviour.

 The Road To Self Love